FrostyLabs/frostylabs.github.io/_posts/2020-05-09-htb-obscurity.md

 ![Image](assets/img/writeups/hackthebox/obscurity/image-17.png)

-So all we need to do to get the reverse shell is to place some [Python reverse shellcode](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).
+So all we need to do to get the reverse shell is to place some Python reverse shellcode (pentest monkey reverse shell cheat sheet).

 ```py
 #!/usr/bin/env python3